polar-app/polar-app/_posts/2019-10-06-Roger-Craig-Uses-Polar-Jeopardy.md

 As an aside, it's been really interesting to see who's been using Polar.
 Lots of PhD students, VCs, researchers, academics, scientists, etc.  Very exciting to see such amazingly smart people using the product.

+## Flashcards and Spaced Repetition

+The key benefit Polar provides is a fully integrated environment for reading and managing flashcards.
+You can work directly with PDF and web content, annotate it, create flashcards from your annotations, and then sync the flashcards directly to Anki.

+What's nice about this is that not only do you have a high quality index of all your notes and highlights but this data is sync'd with Anki.

 ## Machine Learning and Spaced Repetition